Meenaakshir/My-portfolio-overview/README.md

 Project 2:
-Drag and drop file upload using react hookThe main purpose of the project is to create a drag and drop feature using useDropzone hook and useMemo hook is used to store the style value.
-The image preview of the uploaded file is also shown.
+Drag and drop file upload using react hookThe main purpose of the project is to create a drag and drop feature using useDropzone hook and useMemo hook is used to store the style value (active, dropped,base style) The image preview of the uploaded file is also shown along with the size of the file.

 Project 3: Employee TO-DO list
 Developed a task list tracker using React hooks use State, use Effect, and use Context that handles the data manipulations.